DeannaGelbart/FocalFilter/README.md

 ## Source code

-This Github repo contains the Visual Studio project for FocalFilter.
-There are three parts:
+This Github repo contains the C# source code for FocalFilter, taken from the Visual Studio project.

 FocalFilter/FocalFilter is the main app, which the user uses to add and removes blocks manually.

 FocalFilter/FocalFilterHelper is a helper app which runs when Windows boots.
 It removes any blocks that FocalFilter previously put in the hosts file.
 The idea is that if the user really needs to access a blocked site, they simply need to reboot.

-Setup/ is the InstallShield configuration for installation.